HBDigitalLabs/BitroSynth1515/README.md

 - **Source:** Refer to each library’s repository

 ### License
-By using this application, you agree to the terms of the license for BitroSynth1515.
-The license can be found in the `LICENSES` folder in the root of this repository.
+All third-party libraries used in this project are documented in the LICENSES folder at the root of the source code

 ### Copyright (c) 2025 HBDigitalLabs